 You can remove cell borders by selecting all of the cells that contain the borders, then clicking the Borders button in the toolbar and selecting the Clear borders option.

-- How to print with gridlines in Google Sheets
+More Information on How to Hide Gridlines in Google Sheets